Buy Amazon Barcodes

 “How do I use my barcode on Amazon?”

 If you have products that you want to list on Amazon, you will need barcode numbers for them.
 Amazon requires a unique barcode number for each listing on its websites.
 Our EAN-13 barcode numbers are perfect for use as “Amazon Barcodes”.
 Amazon has confirmed that our Amazon barcode numbers are acceptable and meet their standards.
 We have many customers using our barcode numbers on their products.
-Our Amazon barcode numbers can also be used on other online shops (e.g. eBay, CD Baby or Play.com) and in normal retail stores.
+Our barcodes work on other online shops (e.g. eBay, CD Baby or Play.com) as well as in normal retail stores.

 Note: You will need a unique barcode number for each separate listing on Amazon.
 It is your choice to make separate listings for each different variation (size/colour/design) of your product or just make one general listing for your product & get your customers to specify the size/colour after ordering.